 Silverton

 Famous for its role in silver mining history and on the silver screen, the historic town of Silverton perfectly captures the charm of the outback while feeling instantly recognisable – possibly because it has starred in many iconic Australian films.
-Discover a colourful past as you explore the museums and chat with local artists.
+Discover a colourful past as you explore the museums, chat with local artists and tour the area on a camel.

 Outback history